trentwiles/TraceTLDR/README.md

 # Scrape the data and upload to mongo, takes a few hours
 screen python3 run.py

-# Run the web server in dev mode
+# Run the web server in production mode on port 8000
-python3 app.py
+gunicorn -w 4 -b 0.0.0.0:8000 wsgi:app
 ```

 ## How to Get Your Trace Cookies